DataDog/bathroom/README.md

 # Background

-  * Working in a shared office space with a limited number of bathrooms can cause wasted time checking on availability
-  * We thought it would be convenient to have an easy way to remotely check availability
+Working in a shared office space with a limited number of bathrooms can cause wasted time checking on availability.
+We thought it would be convenient to have an easy way to remotely check availability.
+You can find more details on the project and implementation on Datadog's Engineering blog, where we recently posted ['Restroom Hacks'](http://engineering.datadoghq.com/restroom-hacks/).

 ## Guidelines
   1. Do not be creepy